bassamanator/Sovol-SV06-firmware/misc/orcaslicer-related/README.md

 ## How to use OrcaSlicer bundle:
 This config bundle can be imported into OrcaSlicer : `File > Import > Import configs...`

-Note, after importing OrcaSlicer does reformat the json files and add some more default attributes, so the contents of this file cannot directly be compared with the contents of the zipped bundle.
+Note, OrcaSlicer reformats the json files and adds some default attributes, so the imported files cannot be directly compared with the contents of the zipped bundle.
+But you can use json comparison tools like [https://www.jsondiff.com/](https://www.jsondiff.com/) to analyze the differences if needed.